 As you might have noticed, many of the benefits of CBDCs for institutions are inherent risks for investors.

 CBDCs have many potential risks too, for both investors and institutions:

-- Some think tanks have raised not only the issue of surveillance of CBDCs and the lack of privacy but also warn CBDCs could lead to intrusive changes to the taxation system.
+Some think tanks have raised not only the issue of surveillance of CBDCs and the lack of privacy but also warned that CBDCs could lead to intrusive changes to the taxation system.

 What’s the purpose of CBDCs?

 Much of the hype around CBDCs you see in the news today comes as a direct result of the impact cryptocurrencies have had on the global financial market - both good and bad.

 Cryptocurrencies have improved financial inclusivity worldwide, as well as innovating new borderless financial opportunities thanks to the DeFi market and stablecoins in particular.

 But they're not without their risks - even for stablecoins.
 Most investors remember all too well the fallout when the TerraUSD algorithmic stablecoin de-pegged permanently, leaving billions in losses, despite promising investors that their assets were pegged to a particular value.

 The rise (and sometimes fall) of crypto, as well as COVID speeding up our growth towards effectively cashless societies, has shifted government focus towards CBDCs - both to potentially offer regulated digital currencies for investors and to continue moving towards a cashless world.